Un Lucero en La México

 Un Lucero en la México is Lucero's first ever live recording.
-Recorded during her 1999 concert in "La Plaza de Toros", Mexico.
-The album was a 2 disc release, with the first being the Pop/Ballad Music, and the second disc, all the mariachi songs.
+Recorded during her 1999 concert in the Plaza de Toros México.
+The album was a two-disc release, with the first being the pop/ballad music, and the second disc, all the mariachi songs.
 It was released on 18 November 1999.
 The sales eventually led to a gold status in Mexico.

 Track listing

 The album is composed by 32 songs, divided into two discs, one for pop and the other one for rancheras.